Argumentation and Computers: Tools for Arguing and Critical Thinking module (AC12003)

 Coursework counts for 50% of the final module mark.

-The final degree exam counts for 50% of the final module mark.
+The final class test counts for 50% of the final module mark.

 Marking criteria are provided on My Dundee for all assignments so that you know what we are looking for when we are marking your coursework.
 Please ensure that you refer to these when completing assignments.